 The Leadership Academy is a collaborative effort between local school districts and the University of Tennessee’s Center for Educational Leadership to prepare and develop the next generation of outstanding school leadership in our communities.
 This rigorous 15-month experience is intended to significantly shorten the learning curve for the increasingly complex and demanding job of school principal.
-Through the Leadership Academy, a small and extremely talented cohort of aspiring school principals (called fellows) will learn successful strategies of effective instructional leadership from experienced leaders, researchers, professors, and each other.
+Through the Leadership Academy, a small and extremely talented cohort of aspiring principals will learn successful strategies of effective instructional leadership from experienced leaders, researchers, professors, and each other.

 Teachers, instructional coaches, teacher leaders, counselors, assistant principals and others with at least three years of successful educational experience and instructional knowledge are encouraged to apply.
 Applicants should aspire to be a school principal in their sponsoring school district within the next 1-5 years.